Bacteriawa/Luminol/docs/CONTRIBUTING_EN.md

     - If you want to edit the commit message, replace `--fixup` with `--squash`.
 3. Run `git rebase -i --autosquash base` to rebase automatically, then just type `:q` to close the confirm page
 4. Run Gradle's task `rebuildAllServerPatches` to modify existing patches
-5. Run Gradle's task `fixupPaperApiFilePatches` to regenerate luminol-crated files to patches (PS: do not commit again before you run this task)
+5. Run Gradle's task `fixupPaperApiFilePatches` to regenerate luminol-created files to patches (PS: do not commit again before you run this task)
 6. Push and PR again